fulcus/ing-sw-2020-gonzales-latino-fabris/README.md

 -------------------------------------------------- ----

-## 3. Implemented features ##
+## 3. Test Coverage ##

-- Complete rules

-- Socket connection

-- CLI

-- GUI

-### Advanced features

-- Advanced gods

-- Multiple games
+- Model and controller tests have been implemented trying to obtain almost complete code coverage.
+You can find it [here](https://github.com/fulcus/ing-sw-2020-gonzales-latino-fabris/tree/master/deliveries/final/report).

 -------------------------------------------------- ----

 ## 4. Implementation choices ##